rafayethossain/rafayethossain.github.io/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 cover-img: /assets/img/cover.jpg
 ---

-The requirement elicitation method involves studying and finding system needs from users, customers, and other stakeholders.
-In this comprehensive guide, you will introduce with the popular techniques like brainstorming, requirement workshops, interviews, surveys, observation, document review, and prototyping, highlighting their benefits and practical applications.
+Requirement elicitation involves studying and finding system needs from users, customers, and other stakeholders.
+This comprehensive guide introduces popular techniques like brainstorming, requirement workshops, interviews, surveys, observation, document review, and prototyping, highlighting their benefits and practical applications. ([What is Software Requirements](/what-is-software-requirements/))

 _Quick Links to Topic:_